Fluidity of the system produced in relativistic pp and heavy-ion collisions: Hadron resonance gas model approach: Results and discussion

 To validate our study, we have compared our results with others in Fig.~\ref{fig1}.
 It shows the dependence of $\eta/s$ on system temperature for a fixed system size at zero chemical potential ($\mu_{B} = 0.0$ GeV).
-The AdS/CFT lower limit to $\eta/s$ (also known as KSS limit), which is $1/4\pi$ ~\cite{Kovtun:2004de}, is also shown in the figure.
-It is observed that the $\eta/s$ in the given temperature range of the hadronic phase, shows a near perfect fluid behavior towards higher temperature.
+The AdS/CFT bound of $\eta/s$ (also known as KSS limit), which is $1/4\pi$ ~\cite{Kovtun:2004de}, is also shown in the figure.
+It is observed that the $\eta/s$ in the given temperature range of the hadronic phase shows a near-perfect fluid behavior towards higher temperatures.
 Our study is in good agreement with the values of $\eta/s$ obtained by Gorenstein et al., where the authors considered EVHRG within relativistic molecular kinetic theory~\cite{Gorenstein2008}.
 We have also compared our $\eta/s$ values with the results obtained from Chapman-Enskog theory, relativistic mean-field HRG and EVHRG formalism with Hagedorn spectrum~\cite{Denicol2013,Kadam2019,Kadamahep2019}.\\

 Further, the dependence of the speed of sound on temperature is compared with lattice QCD data at $\mu_{B} = 0.0$ GeV in Fig.~\ref{cs}.
 It is observed that $c_s^2$ obtained in EVHRG formalism is in agreement with the LQCD data except at the high-temperature regime~\cite{Borsanyi2013}, where the HRG model is not a good approximation for the description of the system.
-The addition of the Hagedorn spectrum accentuates this deviation because of the rapid increase in energy density as compared to pressure on approaching the Hagedorn temperature.\\
+The addition of the Hagedorn spectrum accentuates this deviation because of the rapid increase in energy density as compared to the pressure on approaching the Hagedorn temperature.\\

 In Fig.~\ref{cs2} the variation of $c_{s}^{2}$ is explored with temperature ($T$) and chemical potential ($\mu_{B}$).
-We have observed that increasing temperature at very low chemical potential ($\mu_{B} = 0-0.2$ GeV) gives the similar results as discussed in Fig.~\ref{cs}.
-However, at $\mu_{B} > 0.2$ GeV with increasing $T$ speed of sound (or $c_{s}^{2}$) decreases initially up to $T\sim 0.140$ GeV and then start increasing with temperature.
-As $\mu_{B}$ increases the $c_{s}^{2}$ dip point on the $T$-axis shifts towards the lower temperature end.
+We have observed that increasing temperature at very low chemical potential ($\mu_{B} = 0-0.2$ GeV) gives similar results as discussed in Fig.~\ref{cs}.
+However, at $\mu_{B} > 0.2$ GeV with increasing $T$ speed of sound squared ($c_{s}^{2}$) decreases initially up to $T\sim 0.140$ GeV and then start increasing with temperature.
+As $\mu_{B}$ increases the dip in $c_{s}^{2}$ shifts towards the lower $T$.
 This smooth change in the behaviour of $c_{s}^{2}$ with high $\mu_{B}$ mimics the phase transition at $T<T_c \approx 0.160$ GeV.
 The sudden drop in the $c_{s}^{2}$ at high $T$ is caused by the same effect of the Hagedorn states as seen in Fig.~\ref{cs}.\\